kolganovaanna/GA4/README.md

 ACCTTCTGGGCAGCAGCTCCTCCGTAACCGCCGGCAGCGTGGCCACCACCGTAGCCGGCCGCAGCAGGGGCGGC
 ```

 It seems like in the 24760709 line the G is gone from the end of the sequence.
 It was there in my previous output.
 This is the only difference I can see here.
-Might me that --nextseq gets rid of Gs only at the end?
+Might be that --nextseq gets rid of Gs only at the end?

 I then cleaned up using this command: